 Main alloying element: Silicon

 Material properties: Silicon brings down the melting point of this aluminium alloy grade without causing brittleness.
 Higher wear resistance.

-Uses: Mostly used for welding and brazing aluminium constructions because the melting point is lower than the base metal’s.
-Also used in architectural applications due to its dark gray colour after anodising.
+Uses: Mostly used for brazing and welding aluminium constructions because the melting point is lower than the base metal’s.
+Also used in architectural applications due to its dark grey colour after anodising.

 5xxx Aluminium Grade Series